cobioda/longreadtools/README.md

         obsm: 'X_pca', 'X_scANVI', 'X_scANVI_hvg_10000', 'X_scANVI_hvg_10000_nl_50', 'X_scANVI_nl_50', 'X_umap', 'dorothea_mlm_estimate', 'dorothea_mlm_pvals', 'mlm_estimate', 'mlm_pvals'
         varm: 'PCs', 'gini_celltype', 'n_cells_celltype_lv2_V3'
         obsp: 'connectivities', 'distances', 'neighbors_scanvi_connectivities', 'neighbors_scanvi_distances'

+The short-read gene quantification dataset contains a significantly higher number of cells compared to the long-read dataset.
+Notably, the short-read dataset is annotated, whereas the long-read dataset lacks annotations.
+Given that both datasets originate from the same library, which was subsequently divided and sequenced on different platforms, there is an expected overlap in cell identities.
+This commonality provides an opportunity to transfer annotations from the short-read to the long-read dataset by matching corresponding cells.

 ``` python
 gene_anndata_from_short_reads.obs